 As the second most populous state in the nation, Texas offers businesses the opportunity to reach over 25 million potential customers.
 And with the generous population comes equally generous diversity in a rich customer demographic.

 For at least a decade, Texas has consistently remained within the top five spots of CNBC’s list of the ten best states for businesses.
 The Lone Star State is prized for its workforce and infrastructure, ranking number 1 in both areas.
 Forbes also ranks Texas amongst the “Best States For Business”.

-The state’s franchise tax, often called a business tax, is one of its few detractions.
-Business owners consider the franchise tax both complicated and unfair, as it is based on revenue and not profit (making it eerily similar to income tax).
+The state’s franchise tax, sometimes called a business tax or gross receipts tax, is one of its few detractions.
+Business owners consider the franchise tax both complicated and unfair, as it is based on revenue instead of profit (making it eerily similar to income tax).

 Some of the best reasons for doing business in Texas, namely its large population and friendly business environment, can also work against some business owners.
 Since Texas is a popular place to do business, there may be more competition in some industries.
 Big cities with a lot of people mean more potential customers, but also more businesses to compete with.